 - Information regarding the institution’s evacuation procedures will be provided as part of the drills.

 - Documentation regarding the drill will be maintained.

-Director of Public Safety/Chief of Police shall be responsible for development and maintenance of this policy for issuance by the President.
+The director of Public Safety/Chief of Police shall be responsible for development and maintenance of this policy for issuance by the president.